Am I a Candidate For Least Invasive Spine Surgery?

 With pain management injections and radiofrequency (RF) ablations or you got relief, but it only lasted 6 months?

 Our least invasive procedures are providing lasting relief from failed pain management and sparing patients from minimally invasive spinal surgery (MIS).
-For many patients, Dr. Rodriguez is using endoscopic spine surgery (Less Invasive than MIS) to alleviate painful neck, back, and leg pain.
+For many patients, Dr. Rodriguez is using stem cell therapy or endoscopic spine surgery (Less Invasive than MIS) to alleviate painful neck, back, and leg pain.

 You’ve been offered a spine fusion